ameliabedelia/fi_fsu/content/authors/hsinyu/_index.md

 ---

 Hsinyu Lin was a Masters student in the group from 2022-23.
 Her thesis was on environmental surveillance of human pathogenic fungi using metabarcoding.

-She is currently back in her native Taiwan using the bioinformatic skills she acquired in her Masters thesis to perform microbiome analyses for a company.